This year, 16% of the whole population of drivers will get a speeding ticket.

 Top Undercover Radar Detectors

-With that said, we’ll now delve into the top concealed detectors you could have if you decide to take the leap.
+With that said, we’ll now delve into the top concealed detectors you could have if you decide to leap.
 Here are two of our recommendations for hidden radar detectors that you may want to check out:

 If you find the Escort 9500ci to be beyond your budget, then you might find the Whistler PRO-3700 more appealing.
 Make no mistake, this is still pricier than most mounted models even when the installation by a third party is not factored in.
 But of the models in this category, it is the PRO-3700 that is one of the more accessible options.
-It succeeded the Whistler PRO-3600 as the brand’s concealed radar detector, but maintains many of the features that attracted users to its predecessor.
+It succeeded in the Whistler PRO-3600 as the brand’s concealed radar detector but maintains many of the features that attracted users to its predecessor.

 The range is understandably lesser than the Escort 9500ci that falls on the higher end of the spectrum.
 For instance, the radar detector is not as impressive in detecting Ka-bands, which comes as an inconvenience given its dominance on the road.
 Also, unlike the former item on the list, this one has no laser jamming capabilities.
 The radar detector promises 360-degree protection though.
 It delivers, but we are kept from saying that it is the best on the list.

 The radar detector makes up for other features.
-For instance, filtering of false alarms is dependable through its four different filter modes and three City modes which include City 1, City 2 and City NoX.
+For instance, the filtering of false alarms is dependable through its four different filter modes and three City modes which include City 1, City 2 and City NoX.
 The device also boasts of a Radar Signature Identification or an RSID so that a user is informed of the frequency of the Ka-band that is detected, and can thus act accordingly on the alert.

 There is also an Auto-Quiet function, which essentially is the same as Escort’s AutoMute and adjusts sensitivity based on the speed of the vehicle, as well as an alert priority feature.
 There are a few more things that make it stand out: you have the option for Spanish for the device’s main language, there is more than one way to install it to maximize its features, and Whistler gives a five-year warranty, which is not often offered for equipment of this kind.